bmeurant/technical-docs/software-architecture/system-design-patterns/availability-patterns.md

 This pattern is the classic high-availability pairing.
 An active node handles traffic while a passive (standby) node is kept in sync but does not serve traffic.
 This synchronization is typically achieved using **[[#Master-Slave Replication|Master-Slave Replication]]**, where the active node is the master and the passive node is the slave.

-A monitoring component (like a load balancer or cluster manager) detects when the active node fails and automatically redirects traffic to the passive node, promoting it to become the new master.
+A monitoring component (like a [[load-balancing|load balancer]] or cluster manager) detects when the active node fails and automatically redirects traffic to the passive node, promoting it to become the new master.

 ```mermaid
 sequenceDiagram